IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 [TODO(IVI-7779)]: # (Some content below is better be described in the system UI doc.)

-TomTom IndiGO's system UI may hide the main process panel when a task panel is opened.
+TomTom Digital Cockpit's system UI may hide the main process panel when a task panel is opened.
 However, if the process is relevant to that task panel, it likely wants to continue presenting that process to the user; for example, to show a mini player for the currently playing music.
 In these cases, the frontend can add a panel extending [`TaskProcessPanel`](TTIVI_PLATFORM_API), which the system UI will